cpfaff/rbefdata_paper/paper/rbefdata.md

 mean.
 However it is still not used extensively by as it usually means to learn new tools that help to create the meta data (e.g morpho, dataUP).

-Finding relevant data is a challenging task and it is getting even more complex with more data available.
+Finding relevant data for reuse is a challenging task and it is getting even more complex with more data available.
 A common practice in data discovery, next to full text search in metadata, is the tagging with keywords.
-However a keyword search is very coarse and may provide access to a set of relevant data but miss essential data.
-A keyword search for example on "weight" of litter will miss datasets tagged with "dry weight" or "wet weight" that might be of interest to a certain analysis.
+However a keyword search is very coarse and may provide access to a set of data but miss other essential and relevant data.
+A keyword search for example on "weight" of plant organs will miss datasets tagged with "dry weight" or "wet weight" that might be of interest as well.
 The integration of semantic repositories that provide taxonomies or ontologies can potentially improve this situation.
-They embed the keywords into a hierarchic structure so the actual search term can be used to extended the query with related terms along the known relations.
+They embed the keywords into a hierarchical structure so the actual search term can be used to extended the search query with related terms along known relations.

-In the process of data reuse the data may need to be cleaned, imputed, reshaped and merged which usually takes up to 70% of the whole analysis (cite Karin and me, and xxx).
-These preparatory steps are not only time and labour intensive but potentially error prone, especially if the complexity of analyses increases.
+On reuse data may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis script (cite Karin and me, and xxx).
+These preparatory steps are not only time and labour intensive but potentially error prone especially if the amount and complexity of data to be included increases.
 Workflows are a trending concept as they streamline the processing of data in terms of access, manipulation and preservation of valuable data products.
 Graphical workflow tools like Kepler (cite xxx) or Pegasus (cite xxx)